oklas/react-through/docs/API/createAdvAgent.md

 }
 ```

-All the variables: `element`, `array`, `object`, `function`, (but not string) contains
+All the variables: `element`, `array`, `object`, `function`, (but not a `string`)
-new unique instance of appropriate entity each time when the component is rendered.
-So
+contains new unique instance of appropriate entity each time when the component is
-once a new instance is receiving that cause new rerender which becom indefinite process.
+rendered.
+So once a new instance is receiving that cause new rerender which becom
+indefinite process.

-This case appears only for case when through-container has through-agent as one of its
+This case appears only for case when through-container has through-agent as one of
-children or some of subchildren at any depths.
+its children or some of subchildren at any depths.

+Strings actually also represent itself new instance but different from point of
+comparision.
+React state and delarative aprroach at all typicaly based on shallow
+compare to figure out state changes to initiate update process.
+Two different
+objects (and so on) are not equal `{} !== {}` even has identical content,
+but string `'' == ''` are equal.
+So components with string props created inplace
+in render stage has not this problem.

-# The two rules
+# The rule of two conditions

-In all the case `createAdvAgent()` is preferable due to it is more efficient.
+In all the case `createAdvAgent()` is preferable due to it is more efficient,
-Except when one or both of the rules are satisfy.
+except when this rule satisfied:

-The function `createAgent()` must be used instead of `createAdvAgent()` when
+The function `createAgent()` must be used instead of `createAdvAgent()`
-one of
+when match both of this conditions:

-* one or more of agent prop contain new instance created each render without condition
+* one or more of agent props contains new instance created each render without condition
-* through-container uses same area as the one of its children through-agents
+* through-container uses same area as the one of its child through-agents

 ## Example